CERA

 Head of Mitochondrial Biology and Disease

-Dr Isabel Lopez Sanchez leads CERA’s mitochondrial biology and disease research, with a focus on Leber’s hereditary optic neuropathy (LHON).
+Dr Isabel Lopez Sanchez leads CERA’s mitochondrial biology and disease research, investigating the molecular mechanisms underlying vision loss in optic neuropathies such as Leber hereditary optic neuropathy (LHON) and glaucoma.

 Dr Isabel Lopez Sanchez